Jefferson County, Washington: Politics

 Jefferson County is a dominant Democratic area, with Democrats having carried the county in every election cycle since Ronald Reagan's landslide victory in 1980.

 In 2024, Democratic nominee Kamala Harris won over 70% of the vote in the county, the highest vote share in its history.
 The county was one of the few in the country to shift significantly leftward.
 As of 2024, the county is located in Washington's 6th congressional district and in the 24th of Washington state legislative districts.

 Because of the barrier dividing the county, the populations and economies differ between the eastern and western halves of Jefferson County.
 The contrasts are notable as the west portion is more dependent on logging, somewhat less prosperous, and having fewer people for roughly the same area.
-Areas of East Jefferson County located south of Port Townsend remain largely rural and can be divided into two parts, those communities located on the Hood Canal and those on the Admiralty Inlet.
+Areas of East Jefferson County located south of Port Townsend remain largely rural and can be divided into two parts, those communities located on Hood Canal and those on Admiralty Inlet.
 Perennial discussions and attempts to separate the west half from the east half gained little support during the twentieth century.

 The county seat, Port Townsend, is overwhelmingly Democratic in most elections.
 It gave Barack Obama 82% of its votes in the 2012 presidential election.
 Areas outside of Port Townsend (such as Cape George) gave Obama 2-to-1 victory margins.
 Democrats also draw the most votes in many of the small towns of northern Jefferson County, with strong Democratic leans in Coyle, Discovery Bay, Gardiner, and Nordland, as well as in the towns just southeast of Port Townsend such as Chimacum, Irondale, Kala Point, and Port Hadlock.
 Democrats also perform strongly in the sparsely populated western part of the county, where much of the population is Native American.